Do Go On - 483 - The Kidnapping of Alfred The Gorilla

 I'm afraid, yeah, we need to pay for the studio and such.

-His own.
-And if his baby's so lucky, they get sub 2.
+And if his baby's so lucky, they get some too.

 He probably does get the scraps.